mindmotivate/HashiCorp_Terraform/Tale_of_two_regions.md

 # Tale Of Two Regions Part 1

-> This project will require us to create a 2-region AWS deployment<br>The first region we will outline is Oregon (us-west-1)
+> This project will require us to create a 2-region AWS deployment<br>The first region we will outline is Oregon (us-west-2)

 ***It will be configured with the following requirements:***
-* 4 availability zones
+* 4 Availability Zones
-* SSL
+* SSL Enabled
 * 2 Target Groups

 ***We will execute this architecture using the following Terraform modules:***